MichaelMoroz/michaelmoroz.github.io/TODO/2024-8-25-WritingATensorCompilerFromScratch.md

 After I implemented module support with the optimizers, first thing I implemented is a convolutional neural net for the Fashion MNIST classification problem.
 This is a more classic ML problem and you would probably expect for PyTorch to just straight up win every time.
 Turns out, actually no, for small network sizes, TensorFrost can actually have a significant win, but I do suspect it might be related simply to either having way less overhead or not loading the traning batch through the CPU, which can kill perf a lot.
 Other than that, here there isn't that much you can fuse to gain a lot of performance from.

-Here is a comparison of the number of training iterations per second for the same batch size of `128` for TensorFrost and for PyTorch
+Here is a comparison of the number of training iterations per second for the same minibatch size of `128` and with the same(ish) ADAM optimizer, for TensorFrost and for PyTorch

 <center><img src="{{ site.baseurl }}/images/MNISTbench.png" height="400px"></center>

 For really tiny networks there is a large win, and the more channels/neurons are use - performance drops linearly, and at around 8-32-128 becomes slower than eager mode PyTorch.
 I also have tried compiled PyTorch, but it somehow became slower, did they mistakingly fuse some things incorrectly?
 I don't know.
 I also haven't tried JAX here, but I suspect its probably somewhat faster than PyTorch.

+Honestly speaking, I'm not sure If the win that TensorFrost has at small sizes is due to just having less overhead, or due to better kernels at small size.
+It might also be that the training step in PyTorch has huge overhead for the minibatch creation.
+In TensorFrost I have the entire dataset on GPU and use it directly without intermediate steps.

 ## What about some more advanced models?